Generalized Thomas-Yau Uniqueness Theorems: Introduction

 On the other hand, if $c_1(X)\le0$ the nonzero condition \eq{12} holds automatically in certain circumstances.
 For instance, if either $L_1$ or $L_2$ is embedded then \eq{12} holds automatically by Fukaya, Oh, Ohta and Ono's theorem \cite[Theorem E]{FOOO}.
 If $c_1(X)=0$ there is a stronger version of it which we use for Theorem \ref{01}.

 If $c_1(X)<0$ Theorem \ref{12} extends to $J$-minimal Lagrangians.
 They are locally unique, so the result is interesting only in the global context.

 For the proofs we follow in outline that by Thomas and Yau \cite[Theorem 4.3]{TY}.
 In every case the heart of the proof is to make certain Hamiltonian perturbations of the two Lagrangians.
-The Floer-theory codition implies that the two perturbed Lagrangians have at least one intersection point of index $0$ or $n$ at which we do by analysis a sort of unique continuation.
+The Floer-theory condition implies that the two perturbed Lagrangians have at least one intersection point of index $0$ or $n$ at which we do by analysis a sort of unique continuation.

-But for the Hamiltonian perturbation process we use the method by Imagi, Joyce and Oliveira dos Santos \cite[Theorem 4.7]{IJO} because we can unfortunately not justify the original Morse-theory method \cite[Theorem 4.3]{TY}.
+But for the Hamiltonian perturbation process we use the method by Imagi, Joyce and Oliveira dos Santos \cite[Theorem 4.7]{IJO} as mentioned above.
 The modified method works only in the real analytic category.
 This causes no problem in the K\"ahler--Einstein case because in that case everything is automatically analytic by elliptic regularity.
 On the other hand, in Theorem \ref{01} and in the $J$-minimal version of Theorem \ref{02} we work in the $C^\iy$ category and the real analyticity condition is achieved by another Hamiltonian-perturbation process.

 We begin in \S\ref{sec2} with our geometric treatment of graded Lagrangians.
 In \S\ref{sec2.5} we recall the relevant facts about Maslov forms in Lotay--Pacini's sense.
 In \S\ref{sec3} we give a minimum account of Floer theory which we use in this paper.
 In \S\ref{sec4} we carry out the key step of making Hamiltonian perturbations.
 In \S\ref{sec5} we state and prove all our results.
 They are essentially at the chain level because \S\ref{sec4} is independent of Floer theory.